-Security and Background check:
+4.2.2 Security and Background check:

-The software will let users know, when they sign up, the system will conduct a background check and if users don’t pass that, they won’t be able to create an account
+When new users sign up for an account, the system will let the users know it will conduct a background check, and if they don’t pass that, they won’t be able to create an account

 The system will also let users know that if they are reported for inappropriate behavior or suspicious activity and found to be guilty of it, their account will be removed

-Once user enters personal information in the sign-up process, then the background check validation process will take 3 days to check the user’s personal info and make sure the user is not a fake, robot, or unaccountable person.
+Once a user enters their personal information and submits a request to have an account, the background check validation process will take 3 days to check the user’s personal info and respond with an approval or rejection message to create an account

-Every time user updates personal info, background checker will reevaluate the users account to validate the information entered
+Every time a user updates personal info, a background checker will reevaluate the users account to validate the information entered

-Background checker will alert user that their information will be reevaluated every time they update their personal information or profile
+The system will alert the user that their information will be reevaluated every time they update their personal information or profile

 Users can report inappropriate posts and users they suspect.
-The system will record the reports and after investigation, if users are found to irresponsible or a fraud, they will be removed
+The system will record the reports, and after investigation, if users are found to be irresponsible or a fraud, they will be removed

-Common features:
+4.2.3 Common features:

 The home page will start with a display of the planner section, with the buttons for links to the other sections will be listed on one side of the home page

+Events, jobs, public meet-ups, and interest groups page will have a covid warning quote posted on top of the pages.
+The covid warning will indicate users to carry out covid precaution measures as they interact with people or carry out their day-to-day activities.
+The warning will be catered to their respective state and community’s covid rules.

 The home page will have buttons such as: